Extreme Rules (2019): Storylines

-Raw

 At Stomping Grounds, Becky Lynch retained the Raw Women's Championship against Lacey Evans, and later that night, Seth Rollins defended the Universal Championship against Baron Corbin with a special guest referee of Corbin's choice.
-Corbin chose Evans, who changed the ongoing match to a no countout, no disqualification match and Evans eventually attacked Rollins, prompting Lynch to come to his aid.
+Corbin chose Evans, who changed the match to a no countout, no disqualification match and Evans eventually attacked Rollins, prompting Lynch to come to his aid.
 Rollins subsequently retained his title.
 The following night on Raw, Corbin and Evans brawled with Rollins and Lynch and challenged them to a mixed tag team match.
 Rollins and Lynch agreed as long as it would mean the end of their respective feuds, while Corbin and Evans insisted that their opponents put their respective titles on the line.
 As a result, a last chance winners take all mixed tag team match for both the Universal and Raw Women's championships was scheduled for Extreme Rules, with an extreme rules stipulation added the following week.

 After Ricochet won the United States Championship at Stomping Grounds, Luke Gallows, Karl Anderson, and AJ Styles interrupted a photoshoot, congratulating the new champion.
 The following night on Raw, Styles defeated Ricochet in a non-title match, and following the match, Styles and Ricochet showed mutual respect to each other.
 In a title match the following week, Ricochet retained against Styles.
 After the match, Gallows and Anderson attempted to enter the ring and taunted Styles, who held them off, only to attack Ricochet himself, turning heel.
 Gallows and Anderson also joined in on the attack, reuniting The Club, and another title match between Ricochet and Styles was scheduled for Extreme Rules.